 The Department of Learning and Teaching prepares candidates to work with elementary, secondary and adult learners.
-We offer teaching credentials, master's degrees in residence and online, an undergraduate minor, and a joint PhD specialization in Teaching, Learning and Leadership with the Department of Leadership Studies.
+We offer teaching credentials, master's degrees in residence and online, an undergraduate minor, a Combined BA/MEd Teacher Education Program (CTEP) offered in conjunction with the College of Arts and Sciences, and a joint PhD specialization in Teaching, Learning and Leadership with the Department of Leadership Studies.
 The Preliminary Multiple, Single and Education Specialist Credentials have been approved by the California Commission on Teacher Credentialing.